Example of VSTO add-in / plugin for Office Word,

 Command bar component

 Step 5.
-Adding a new command bar button
+Adding a new toolbar button

 Step 6.
 Accessing host application objects